 note: Run with `RUST_BACKTRACE=1` for a backtrace.

-index out of bounds: the len is 1 but the index is 1 is an error message’ that is intended for programmers, and won’t really help our end users understand what happened and what they should do instead.
+The line that states index out of bounds: the len is 1 but the index is 1 is an error message intended for programmers, and won’t really help our end users understand what happened and what they should do instead.
 Let’s fix that now.

 Improving the Error Message

-In Listing 12-8, we’re adding a check in the new function to check that the slice is long enough before accessing index 1 and 2.
-If the slice isn’t long enough, we panic with a better error message than the index out of bounds message:
+In Listing 12-8, we’re adding a check in the new function that will check that the slice is long enough before accessing index 1 and 2.
+If the slice isn’t long enough, the program panics, with a better error message than the index out of bounds message:

 Filename: src/main.rs